cure53/DOMPurify/README.md

 // use the RETURN_TRUSTED_TYPE flag to turn on Trusted Types support if available var clean = DOMPurify.sanitize(dirty, {RETURN_TRUSTED_TYPE: true}); // will return a TrustedHTML object instead of a string if possible

+/**
+ * Influence how we sanitize
+ */
 // return entire document including <html> tags (default is false) var clean = DOMPurify.sanitize(dirty, {WHOLE_DOCUMENT: true});

-// disable DOM Clobbering protection on output (default is true, handle with care!) var clean = DOMPurify.sanitize(dirty, {SANITIZE_DOM: false});
+// disable DOM Clobbering protection on output (default is true, handle with care, minor XSS risks here) var clean = DOMPurify.sanitize(dirty, {SANITIZE_DOM: false});

-// keep an element's content when the element is removed (default is true) var clean = DOMPurify.sanitize(dirty, {KEEP_CONTENT: false});
+// keep an element's content when the element is removed (default is true, careful, minor XSS risks here) var clean = DOMPurify.sanitize(dirty, {KEEP_CONTENT: false});

 // glue elements like style, script or others to document.body and prevent unintuitive browser behavior in several edge-cases (default is false) var clean = DOMPurify.sanitize(dirty, {FORCE_BODY: true});

+/**
+ * Influence where we sanitize
+ */
 // use the IN_PLACE mode to sanitize a node "in place", which is much faster depending on how you use DOMPurify var dirty = document.createElement('a');
 dirty.setAttribute('href', 'javascript:alert(1)');